PhBrb/LaserLeashS3/README.md

 * 99:1 fiber splitter
 * EOM iXBlue MPZ-LN-10
 * SHG NTT Electronics WH-0780-000-F-B-C-M
-* Frequency Modulation Spectroscopy cell Vescent D2-210-Rb-FC (~1 mW laser input power)
+* Frequency Modulation Spectroscopy cell [Vescent D2-210-Rb-FC](https://vescent.com/de/d2-210-saturated-absorption-spectroscopy-module.html) (~1 mW laser input power)

 ### Stability Measurement

 To confirm the operation of this preliminary setup, a laser beat measurement has been conducted.
 Our setup was compared to laser light taken from an MTS stabilized atom interferometer setup, locked to <sup>85</sup>Rb F=3 -> F'=4.
-The stability of this laser was not measured, so the significance of this measurement is limited.
+The stability of this laser was not measured.
 To improve this, a three-cornered hat measurement or reference with known stability is needed.
-Such a measurement will be performed once we have improved the initial setup.

 Our laser was locked to <sup>85</sup>Rb F=3 -> F'=3 crossover 4.
 The beat signal was recorded with a Moku:Pro using a VHDL program to measure the period length ([source](./measurement/PeriodLength.vhd)).